MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-or-modernize.md

 ---
 # Migrate or modernize?

-For on-premises applications, prioritizing migration ("rehost") or modernize ("replatform") is a common dilemma.  depends on what you want for your business (*see figure*).
-For help answering this question, read through the benefits of each approach below to help you decide.
+For on-premises applications, prioritizing whether to migrate ("rehost") or modernize ("replatform") first is a common dilemma.
+Depending on your business goals (*see figure*) and the following benefits of each approach, you'll be better equipped to move forward with an approach.

 :::image type="content" source="../_images/adopt/migrate-or-modernize-v5.png" alt-text="Diagram showing approaches to cloud migration and modernization.":::

 ## Migrate ("Rehost")

-Migrate or rehost your application.
+Migrate or rehost your applications first.
 This approach is often called "lift-and-shift."
 You move an existing application to the cloud as it is and modernize later.

-**Migrate benefits:** Migrate first if you want:
+**Benefits of migrating first:**

 - *Immediate sustainability:* The lift-and-shift approach is the fastest way to reduce your data center footprint.
 - *Immediate cost savings:* Using IaaS solutions will let you trade capital expense with operational expense.
-Pay as you go and only pay for what you use.
+Pay-as-you-go and only pay for what you use.
-- *IaaS Solutions:* IaaS virtual machines (VMs) provide immediate compatibility with existing on-premises applications.
+- *IaaS solutions:* IaaS virtual machines (VMs) provide immediate compatibility with existing on-premises applications.
 Migrate your workloads to Azure Virtual Machines and modernize while in the cloud.
 - *Immediate cloud-readiness test:* Test your migration to ensure your organization has the people and processes in place to adopt the cloud.
 Migrating a minimum viable product is a great approach to test the cloud-readiness of your organization.

 ## Modernize ("Replatform")

-Modernize or replatform your application.
+Modernize or replatform your applications first.
 In this approach, you change parts of an application during the migration process.
-It takes a little more work to get to the cloud, but the application will have better cost and performance efficiency in the cloud.
+It takes a little more work to get to the cloud, but your applications have better cost and performance efficiency in the cloud.

-**Modernize Benefits:** Modernize during the move if you want:
+**Benefits of modernizing first:**

 - *Faster time-to-market:* Use existing PaaS technologies to speed up deployment.
 - *Increased application innovation:* PaaS allows developers to focus on business logic and critical data plays.